Skip to main content

 Oil-flooded compressors stand out because of their durability and performance under continuous, heavy-duty strain.
 On the other hand, oil-free compressors are ideal for lower-duty tasks requiring the highest level of air purity.

-Typical Applications for Oil-Flooded and Oil-Free Compressors
+Typical Applications for Oil-Lubricated and Oil-Free Compressors

 Conversely, oil-flooded air compressors are needed in heavy-duty manufacturing or automotive applications where high pressure and constant use are standard, but portability is not a priority.